-We offer unparalleled expertise in mediation.
-Legal 500 UK 2020 describes FLiP’s mediation practice as ‘pioneering and market-leading’ with Dominic Raeside, our Head of Mediation an ‘outstanding mediator’.
+We offer unparalleled expertise in family mediation.
+Legal 500 UK has described FLiP’s mediation practice as ‘pioneering and market-leading’ with Dominic Raeside, our Head of Mediation an ‘outstanding mediator’.

 Our first class mediators combine exceptional legal knowledge with care and compassion to deliver constructive solutions in partnership with you.